hreshare/optimal_beamformers/eval_normalized_mask_powm/README.md

 # Mask-based multichannel Wiener filter beamformer
-This directory includes the experimental system that obtains the optimal mask for each utterance in using the mask-based and ideal multichannel Wiener filter beamformers (MWF BFs).
+This directory includes the experimental system that obtains the optimal mask for each utterance using the mask-based and ideal multichannel Wiener filter beamformers (MWF BFs).

 ## How to use
 1. To make some symbolic links, run the following command just once: